 The obscure “salesman” who stole into prudish Louise Cowell’s life just long enough to seduce, impregnate and abandon her was never identified.
 Some relatives doubt her vague and conflicting stories about Ted’s father.

-Louise’s mother was a reclusive semi-invalid, while her father was vigorous man who relatives describe as “an extremely violent and frightening individual”.
+Louise’s mother was a reclusive semi-invalid, while her father was a vigorous man who relatives described as “an extremely violent and frightening individual”.
 Louise and her two younger sisters lived in fear of him.

 Writers and Criminologists who have pored over Bundy’s history to explain his brutal acts wonder: perhaps his grandfather really was, as Ted once claimed, his father.
 When a journalist confronted her with that recently, Louise Bundy “demurred in a matter of fact voice, with none of the indignation that one might expect.”

 Yet her younger sister (Ted’s Aunt) remembers waking up one morning as a teenager to find her grinning 3-year-old nephew lifting her covers and placing three butcher knives beside her.
 A psychiatrist who studied Bundy labeled this “extraordinarily bizarre behavior in a toddler”, indicative of “a traumatized child who was not only unwanted but was punished for having been born.”